hexaredecimal/roy/docs/DESIGN.md

 ## Introduction
-This document contains the design decisions for RoyML.
+This document contains the design decisions for Llaml.
 Most of these are inherited from the fork parent.

 ## Language Reference